-Maine Coons are one of the most popular family pets in the world today.
-There must be a good reason for this … something that inspires so many people to share their lives with one of these majestic cats.
+Maine Coons are one of the most popular family pets in the world today so there must be a good reason for this.
+Something inspires many people to share their lives with one of these majestic cats.
 Is it all down to their personality?
-What is the Maine Coon temperament?
+What is the temperament of a Maine Coon really like?

-The Maine Coon temperament makes it an affectionate cat which has many ways of showing its love for you.
+The Maine Coon temperament makes it an affectionate cat with many ways of showing its love for you.
 Here are the most obvious:

 - Slow blinking – If your Maine Coon makes eye contact with you and slow blinks this is a sure sign of the affection it feels for you.
 You should always slow blink back.